 Installing SD-WAN Appliances on the Microsoft Hyper-V Platform

-To install Citrix SD-WAN virtual appliances on Microsoft Windows Server, you must first install Windows Server, with the Hyper-V role enabled, on a machine with adequate system resources.
-While installing the Hyper-V role, be sure to specify the network interface cards (NICs) on the server that Hyper-V will use to create the virtual networks.
+To install NetScaler SD-WAN virtual appliances on Microsoft Windows Server, you must first install Windows Server, with the Hyper-V role enabled, on a machine with adequate system resources.
+While installing the Hyper-V role, be sure to specify the network interface cards (NICs) on the server that Hyper-V uses to create the virtual networks.
 You can reserve some NICs for the host.
 Use Hyper-V Manager to perform the SD-WAN VPX installation.

 Microsoft Server Hardware Requirements